-The carbon footprint of shale gas is dependent on various specific characteristics: where there are high levels of liquid unloading and poor fugitive emission controls, then shale gas GHG emission levels could be high and approach those of the least-polluting coal-fired units.112 However, this combination of poor performance is unlikely to be representative of all shale gas generation and regulations mandating emission controls should avoid this worst case scenario in the UK.
+The carbon footprint of shale gas is dependent on various specific characteristics: where there are high levels of liquid unloading and poor fugitive emission controls, then shale gas GHG emission levels could be high and approach those of the least-polluting coal-fired units.
+However, this combination of poor performance is unlikely to be representative of all shale gas generation and regulations mandating emission controls should avoid this worst case scenario in the UK.

-One recent review of studies indicates that shale gas is clearly superior to coal when used for electricity generation (Table 1).113 It has been suggested that for shale-gas electricity generation to be a superior alternative to coal-fired generation, the leakage rate of fugitive methane emissions needs to be less than 3.2%.114 While it may be reasonable to assume that this would be the case with fracking in the UK; some experts caution that "the literature on this issue is not yet at a mature enough stage to have any confidence on what a reasonable range for fugitive emissions might be".115 a: Harmonized estimates of the life cycle greenhouse gas emissions by Heath et al 2014.
+One recent review of studies indicates that shale gas is clearly superior to coal when used for electricity generation (Table 1).
+It has been suggested that for shale-gas electricity generation to be a superior alternative to coal-fired generation, the leakage rate of fugitive methane emissions needs to be less than 3.2%.
+While it may be reasonable to assume that this would be the case with fracking in the UK; some experts caution that "the literature on this issue is not yet at a mature enough stage to have any confidence on what a reasonable range for fugitive emissions might be".

-Table 1: Comparison of the life cycle emissions from electricity produced by different fossil fuels b: Harmonized estimates of the life cycle greenhouse gas emissions of modern coal-fired generation facilities by Whitaker et al - cited by Heath.
+Table 1: Comparison of the life cycle emissions from electricity produced by different fossil fuels a: Harmonized estimates of the life cycle greenhouse gas emissions by Heath et al 2014.

-Fuel source Median estimate (gCO {2e} /kWh) Range (gCO {2e} /kWh)
+Fuel source Median estimate (gCO 2e /kWh) Range (gCO 2e /kWh)

 Shale gas 470a 434-746a

 Conventional -gas 450a 438-647a

-Coal 980 ^b 820-1,370 ^b
+Coal 980 b 820-1,370 b